Trump Tax Return: President Paid Higher Tax Rate Than Obama, Sanders, Romney

-The Donald Trump tax return reveal on the Tuesday night (March 14) edition of the Rachel Maddow Show revealed details on the President’s 2005 1040 form.
+The Donald Trump tax return reveal on the Tuesday night (March 14) edition of the Rachel Maddow Show revealed details on the president’s 2005 1040 form.

-Democrats and “NeverTrump” Republicans hoping for a bombshell took to Twitter and comments sections across the web to voice their disappointment after Maddow revealed that not only did the President earn a high income, but he also paid higher tax percentage rates than President Barack Obama, Sen. Bernie Sanders of Vermont, and former Republican Presidential candidate Mitt Romney.
+Democrats and “NeverTrump” Republicans hoping for a bombshell took to Twitter and comments sections across the web to voice their disappointment after Maddow revealed that not only did the president earn a high income, but he also paid higher tax percentage rates than President Barack Obama, Sen. Bernie Sanders of Vermont, and former Republican presidential candidate Mitt Romney.

 Romney opposed Trump’s candidacy in the primary and was the first to actually call for a release of Trump tax return information.